Seven O'Clock: 2019–2021 Lineup Changes, "Get Away", "Highway" and disbandment

 On February 8, 2019, Andy was announced as a new member of the group.
 Seven O'clock released their first digital single "Get Away" on February 21.

 On October 4, Forest Network announced the addition of two new members, Rui and Eungyul, while also stating that Jeonggyu, Hyun, and 2Soul would be going on a temporary hiatus to focus on their health.
-In the meantime, the group would be promoting as five.
+In the meantime, the group would be a five-piece.
 Four days later, it was announced that 2Soul had recovered from his health issues and would be returning to the group.
-On October 18, Forest Network announced that Eungyul would not be taking part in Seven O'Clock activities due to personal reasons.
+On October 18, Forest Network announced that Eungyul would not be taking part in Seven O'Clock activities for personal reasons.
 They released their third mini-album White Night on November 12, 2019.

 On August 29, 2020, Seven O'Clock released their 5th project album Highway with the lead single "Hey There".
 They hosted their World Live Showcase on the same day.

-On March 2, 2021, it was announced that the group has disbanded.
+On March 2, 2021, it was announced that the group had disbanded.